 How To Make Butter Roasted Potatoes

-Pro Tip: Because these potatoes have a thin skin, you do not need to remove it.
+Pro Tip: Because these potatoes have a thin skin, you do not need to remove them.

 Wash the baby potatoes and drain.
 Cut the baby potato in half.
 Place the flat side down on the cutting board, and cut the baby potato into quarters.

-Place the quartered baby Yukon gold potatoes into a bowl.
+Place the quartered baby Yukon gold potatoes into a large bowl.
+Melt butter in the microwave.
 Pour the melted butter over the quartered Yukon gold baby potatoes.

-Bake until a fork pierces the potatoes easily.
-Add some freshly chopped parsley (optional).
+Bake until a fork pierces the potatoes easily and the skin turns golden brown.
+Add some chopped fresh parsley (optional).

 Serve these butter roasted yellow potatoes with roasted steelhead trout, grilled lamb chops, chicken kabobs, or steamed lobster tails.